 The first project CHI ever funded was an orphanage in Mumbai called Bal Asha.
 On a budget of $1000, the nonprofit supported approximately 70 children offering them regular meals, shelter, activities such as painting, as well as providing counseling services to older children.
 The project was an early success and helped set the foundation for future growth.
 Today, Children’s Hope India supports more than 20 projects across India, supports initiatives in the United States, and in crisis-hit countries like the Philippines that improve children’s health and education prospects, and the communities they live in.
-Learn more about CHI programs.
+Learn more about CHI initiatives.

 Why Children’s Hope India?

 At its core CHI is a volunteer led initiative.
-Our team of dedicated members and volunteers work tirelessly to ensure we are constantly evolving and supporting programs.
-A holistic model allows us to judiciously control expenses, while providing programs the capital to grow.
-Over the last five years, 90% of donations have gone directly towards programs.
+Our team of dedicated members and volunteers work tirelessly to ensure we are constantly evolving and supporting initiatives.
+A holistic model allows us to judiciously control expenses, while providing initiatives the capital to grow.
+Over the last five years, 90% of donations have gone directly towards initiatives.
 We realize that to create lasting change in India we need to combine education with grassroots efforts that empower women, children and the community.
 Your support helps us maintain the momentum we have built over the last 20 years.
 Learn more about the CHI approach and How you can help.